croner-i-web/progression-framework/frameworks/business analysis/ba-leader.md

       - level: 1
         criteria:
           - "Onboards new business analysts to the team."
-          - "Resolve conflicts within the team and stakeholders."
           - "Manage and mentor the BA team."
           - "Support the BAs in delivering various projects and unblocking them from various challenges."
           - "Build relationships with business stakeholders at all levels."
-          - "Finds learning opportunities for others while reviewing their work."
-          - "Manage and help improve other BAs performance by setting personal & career objectives."
+          - "Manage and help improve other BAs performance by agreeing and setting personal & career objectives."
           - "Analyses data/other metrics and presents the findings to the business stakeholders independently."
           - "Build and manage roadmaps for implementing business change."
           - "Introduce an open workshop culture where other BAs discuss and learn from each other’s experiences."
-          - "Identifies improvements within business analysis domain."
+          - "Identify learning/improvement opportunities within business analysis domain."

       - level: 2
         criteria: